joaolotjr/joaolotjr/README.md

 ## João Carlos Lot Junior

 Hello everybody.
 My name is João Carlos and I'm 27 years old.
-I'm currently a junior FullStack Developer.
+I'm currently a junior Full-Stack Developer.
 Graduated in Electrical Engineering.
 In my **repositories** you can find the courses I'm taking and all of them with a wide README with information about what I'm studying at the moment.

 I love studying and I am always challenging myself to maintain a daily study routine.

-- :purple_heart: Interested in becoming a leading front-end developer and helping other women grow in technology.
+- 💙: Interested in becoming a leading front-end and back-end developer, helping people to learn more about development web.
 - 📫 How to reach me: joaolotjr@gmail.com
 - 😄 Pronouns: He / Him